sonpeter/sonpeter.github.io/_teaching/20-02-2-spring.md

 IT3190 is a course that provides the standard knowledge of Machine Learning and Data Mining."
 ---

 IT3190 is a course that provides the standard knowledge of Machine Learning and Data Mining.
-The content includes classical supervised unsupervised learning algorithms such as linear regression, KNN, SVM, random forest, K-means, PCA.
+The content contains classical supervised and unsupervised learning algorithms including linear regression, KNN, SVM, ensemble methods, K-means, dimension reduction, and so on.
 Besides, some timely research is also updated such as advances in deep learning, generative modeling.